Tips for Skiing Corn Snow

 The beginning of Cast and Carve begins soon and we can’t wait to ski corn snow.
+Corn snow refers to the clumps of snow that form because of repeated melting and freezing of snow.
+This usually happens into the spring ski season.
 The key to spring skiing is to head out at the perfect time to hit those large rounded snow crystals in all of their glory.
 Fortunately, Tordrillo Mountain Lodge has the best guides in the business so you’ll always find the best corn snow skiing Alaska has to offer.
 Here are some things to keep in mind when you head out for a spring skiing adventure.

 Follow the Sun When Skiing